GSA/ficam-access/pages/PACS-guide.md

 * PIV PACS are required to access and validate the appropriate PIV certificate to meet the facilities security assurance level requirements.

-* The assurance level required for each federal facility will determine which certificate stored on the PIV card will be needed for physical access into that facility.
-A federal facillity may require:
+* The assurance level required for each Federal facility will determine which certificate stored on the PIV card will be needed for physical access into that facility.
+A Federal facillity may require:

   * Single Factor Authentication - Something you have (PIV Card) + visual check
   * Two Factor Authentication - something you have  (PIV Card) + something you know (PIN)